 The dream/memory takes place in two distinct segments.
 For a few years I thought these were separate dreams but have now come to understand that there is a point in the dream where I often wake up (frequently in a cold sweat and sometimes crying out, kicking and shouting in a language I am told "sounds German").
 When I am able to return to sleep the dream often continues on from this point almost as though it had a pause button.
 At other times I recall mainly the second portion.
 In any case, following that point there is a clear time break in the dream.
 Practically all the events during this interval have been lost to my memory thus far.
 This telling began as notebook entries as I tried to understand this disturbing 'dream'.
 Shortly after I began to use the internet in the 1990's I posted it to my initial Geocities site.

-Update Notes:If the following is "only a dream" I'm at a loss to explain why it has haunted me almost 50 years, how so many elements have been shown accurate beyond my knowledge at the time I first began remembering, and why so many people who have heard or read this account affirm that it rings true for them.
-This includes several knowledgeable rabbis I have shared it with.
+Update Notes:If the following is "only a dream" I'm at a loss to explain why it has haunted me for the past 50 years, as I edit this account today on Yom HaShoah 2019.
+I find no other answer as to how so many elements of these memories, both those shared here and those not shared, have been confirmed as accurate beyond my knowledge at the time these memories began, in 1969, and why so many people who have heard or read this account affirm that it rings true for them.
+This includes several knowledgeable rabbis and Shoah scholars I have shared it with.
 I present this retelling here without further explanation or apology (although with an admittedly long preface).
 It is what it is.
 Baruch HaShem.

 - 8.4.2006: I am beginning to remember pieces of this interval.
 These hazy reflections are added in brackets at the appropriate place in the dream below.